utkarshtri03/frontend-task/README.md

 ![atlanss5](https://github.com/utkarshtri03/frontend-task/assets/88222987/368f2424-7b9b-4e31-8101-3ab138773c24)

 4.Optimizations to decrease load time and increase performance time -

-a.
-I have made this website responsive so that it can perform well in any size of screens
+1.I have made this website responsive so that it can perform well in any size of screens 2.There is so major dependecies are used that would hamper the performance of website.
-b.
-There is so major dependecies are used that would hamper the performance of website. c.I have hosted this on vercel which provided free ssl certificates and increase security.
+3.I have hosted this on vercel which provided free ssl certificates and increase security.
-d.
-I have use PWA(Progressive Web Apps) to optimize it.
+4.I have use PWA(Progressive Web Apps) to optimize it.